tinybirdco/ecommerce-order-status-starter-kit/README.md

 2. Create an Upstash or Confluent Kafka Account

-This demo uses [Upstash](https://upstash.com/) as a managed Kafka provider, but you can also use [Confluent Cloud](https://www.confluent.io/confluent-cloud/).
+This demo uses [Confluent Cloud](https://www.confluent.io/confluent-cloud/).
 If you use Confluent Cloud, you will need to update the `config.json` file with your credentials.

-3. Install dependencies
+1. Install dependencies

 This script will automatically install and configure the `tinybird-cli` for this project.